MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

     > [!NOTE]
     > <P>This point is emphasized to remind you to perform the verifications in these steps when a new contact object is added using PowerShell.
-PowerShell might not be available locally on the computer from which you are running the WMI tool for activating new contact objects.</P>
+PowerShell might not be available locally on the computer from which you're running the WMI tool for activating new contact objects.</P>